 Jane works in Business Development for a New South Wales (NSW) based company.

 - Drives 15,000 km per annum

 - Earns $100,000 gross income per annum

-- Procure a Tesla Model 3 RWD ($63,900 MSRP) through a novated lease and a salary packaging arrangement with her employer.
+- Procure a Tesla Model 3 RWD ($63,900 MSRP) through a novated lease and a salary packaging arrangement through her employer.

 We have compared the costs of procuring the Model 3 through various finance arrangements over three years below.
 Note the total costs also reflect the potential tax benefits of each respective option.

-Under the Electric Car DIscount, which exempts FBT, after three years, she would be $12,166 better off compared to an outright purchase.
+The FBT exempt novated lease provides the best financial return for Jane.
+After three years, she will be $12,166 better off compared to an outright purchase.
 The exclusion of FBT substantially improves the affordability of an electric car under a novated lease.

 The chart below provides a detailed breakdown of the costs and benefits across the different finance options over a three-year period.
-The big swing factor for novated leases under the Electric Car Discount is the absence of FBT.
+The big swing factor for novated leases is the absence of FBT payable.

-Electric vs. Petrol - Which is Cheaper Under the Electric Car Discount?
+Electric vs. Petrol - Which is Cheaper Under a Novated Lease?

-One of the main criticisms of electric cars is the higher upfront cost.
+One of the main barriers of electric car uptake is the higher upfront cost.
 While we are at a point where the total cost of ownership of an electric car is often lower than its petrol equivalent, the higher upfront cost still remains a barrier - actual and perceived.